-Soon after that class I read (in a newspaper, the way dinosaurs stay informed) about one woman’s experience of urban blight.
+Soon after that class I read about one woman’s experience of urban blight.
 She’d lived in the same house for decades, watching her neighborhood decline.
 There were few jobs and the ones available paid poorly, with no benefits or job security.
 She sadly listed the local businesses that had left, leaving her area with no grocery, beauty shop, or movie theater.
 The only places that remained were bars and corner stores selling little in the way of real food.
 People lost their homes and landlords took over, rarely keeping up the property.
 The city lost revenue, doing little to keep up with residents’ complaints.
 It seemed to her that young people were lost too.
 They swore in front of tiny children and their elders, hung out all hours on street corners, got into public fights, abused drugs.
 She was quoted as saying that people complained they got no respect from young people, when really the young people had no respect for themselves.

 The reason she was being interviewed?
 She was credited with beginning a tiny urban renaissance that was evident on her street and slowly spreading through the neighborhood.

 Here’s how it happened.
 She’d been in poor health and adjusting to widowhood.
 Her home had been well maintained over the years but like many wood-sided homes, it began to look shabby when too much time went by without new paint.
-After her husband died she didn’t do well keeping up with the yard work and because the street had changed she rarely sat on the porch as she used to do in years past, chatting with neighbors and greeting young people by name as they went by.
+After her husband died she didn’t do well keeping up with yard work and because the street had changed she rarely sat on the porch as she used to do in years past, chatting with neighbors and greeting young people by name as they went by.
 It wasn’t just friendliness.
 When everyone knows everyone, word of misdeeds travels home quicker than an unruly child can get in the door.
 And when a child really knows the elders on his or her street, they have many more potential role models to benefit them as they grow up.
 That’s the proverbial “village” it takes to raise a child.

 This woman wanted to do something.
 All she could afford was a few packets of flower seeds.
 She got out on a spring day to plant the seeds in her long-unused window boxes.
 She started sitting on her porch every afternoon after watering them, greeting those who went by even though she didn’t know them.
 Renters in houses where her friends once lived began talking to her.
 By the time the flowers were in bloom she noticed a difference on the street.
 She said that people were sweeping their porches and planting flowers of their own.
 Because they were trying, she got out there to do her part, attempting to take better care of her lawn, telling people who passed by that it was a good way to get exercise she needed.
 Every time she couldn’t get her mower to start she’d ask a teenager walking down the street to help her.
 Then before starting to mow, she’d ask for his or her name, shake hands, and thank that youth for doing a good deed by helping her.
 She made sure to greet those young people by name every time she saw them afterwards.